LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 # Ledger Connect Kit

-The Ledger DApps Connect Kit enables developers to connect their DApps to Ledger hardware wallets using the Ledger Extension or Ledger Live.
+The Ledger dApps Connect Kit enables developers to connect their dApps to Ledger hardware wallets using the Ledger Extension or Ledger Live.
 We will guide the user to install the Ledger Extension in case it is supported on the platform they're on, or install Ledger Live if it's not.

-The `@ledgerhq/connect-kit-loader` allows DApps to load Connect Kit at runtime from a CDN so that we can improve the logic and UI without users having to wait for wallet libraries and DApps updating package versions and releasing new builds.
+The `@ledgerhq/connect-kit-loader` allows dApps to load Connect Kit at runtime from a CDN so that we can improve the logic and UI without users having to wait for wallet libraries and dApps updating package versions and releasing new builds.

 ## Connect Kit loader